How many private renters are there in Enfield?

 All landlords in England and Wales need to license larger Houses in Multiple Occupation, but beyond that, Enfield Council does not operate additional licensing.

-Enfield Council did plan to introduce selective and additional licensing schemes but their plans were scuppered one Enfield landlord, Mr Constantinos Regas, sought judicial review, back in 2014.
+Enfield Council did plan to introduce selective and additional licensing schemes but their plans were scuppered when landlord, Mr Constantinos Regas, sought judicial review, back in 2014.

 Does Enfield Council run a non-profit letting agency for private renters?